-Usually the boatman rows across, using the traditional single oar over the stern (a rowing style many Westerners will relate to the Venetian gondola, but a method also developed in China and disseminated across Asia–unless you want to think Marco Polo carried the method one direction or the other).
+Usually the boatman rows across, using the traditional single oar over the stern (a rowing style many Westerners will relate to the Venetian gondola, but a slightly different method developed in China and disseminated across Asia).
 The day I crossed was very windy, making the river choppy and hard to navigate, so the boatman rowed only part of the way and used a very quiet motor to glide the rest of the way across.

 The Chiba side is somewhat desolate.
 There is a small concession stand at the ferry landing and another place where you can get refreshments near the bus stop on the other side of the levee.
 Otherwise, there’s a golf course and lots of fields where vegetables are cultivated.
 Consequently, many people make the crossing, get off and have a quick look around, and then get back on again and return to the Shibamata side.
 But other options include (1) catching a bus to Matsudo from the bus stop (a bus schedule is posted at both ferry landings), (2) walking to Yagiri station, about 2 km away (a predominately suburban and not particularly scenic walk), or (3) walking about 3.5 km along the Edogawa to Matsudo station.